tracerip/archive.trace.rip/breaches/Dominos.md

 ## Description

-In June 2014, <a href="https://redirect.trace.rip/?url=http://www.welivesecurity.com/2014/06/16/dominos-pizza-hacked/" target="_blank" rel="noopener noreferrer">Domino's Pizza in France and Belgium was hacked</a> by a group going by the name "Rex Mundi" and their customer data held to ransom.
-Domino's refused to pay the ransom and six months later, the attackers <a href="https://redirect.trace.rip/?url=http://cyberintelligence.in/rex-mundi-hackers-leaked-data-dominos-accord-easypay/" target="_blank" rel="noopener noreferrer">released the data</a> along with troves of other hacked accounts.
+In June 2014, <a href="https://redirect.trace.rip/?url=http://www.welivesecurity.com/2014/06/16/dominos-pizza-hacked/" target="_blank" rel="noopener">Domino's Pizza in France and Belgium was hacked</a> by a group going by the name "Rex Mundi" and their customer data held to ransom.
+Domino's refused to pay the ransom and six months later, the attackers <a href="https://redirect.trace.rip/?url=http://cyberintelligence.in/rex-mundi-hackers-leaked-data-dominos-accord-easypay/" target="_blank" rel="noopener">released the data</a> along with troves of other hacked accounts.
 Amongst the customer data was passwords stored with a weak MD5 hashing algorithm and no salt.

 ## Breached data